‘Fixer Upper’ Star Joanna Gaines Finally Addresses Rumors She Is Leaving The Show For A New Business

 Joanna added that she and Chip still dress up for special occasions, but they usually spend them eating dinner with their four kids.
 She then recalled a time when they all ate lobster one night and Chip chased the kids around the home with lobster claws.

 Joanna also offered some words of advice for her loyal fans.
 Although she is often faced with difficult designs on the show, Joanna revealed that she always goes with her gut when making the tough choices.
-She also doesn’t go out of way to please people, which is one reason why she rarely addresses the rumors about the show.
+She also doesn’t go out of her way to please people, which is one reason why she rarely addresses the rumors about the show.

 Fortunately, the reality star cleared up the latest rumors surrounding her future on the show and confirmed that Fixer Upper will remain a popular series on HGTV.